 Prostatectomy (removal of prostate)

 During this minimally invasive surgical procedure, the surgeon uses finely controlled robotic instruments to perform the prostatectomy safely while enhancing patient recovery and outcome.
 Unlike laparoscopic surgery, robotic surgery instruments used in robotic prostatectomy can turn in all directions with 90 degrees of articulation and 7 degrees of freedom.
-During robotic prostate surgery the robot provides the surgeon with improved visualization, dexterity, and precision compared with open or laparoscopic surgery, while enabling operation through 1-2 cm incisions.
+During robotic prostate surgery, the robot provides the surgeon with improved visualization, dexterity, and precision compared with open or laparoscopic surgery, while enabling operation through 1-2 cm incisions.
 This allows the doctor to perform fine computer-controlled movements and a more precise and minimally invasive robotic prostatectomy.
 During this prostate cancer treatment, the patient’s delicate prostate nerves that control bladder and sexual function are spared.

-Ureteral reconstruction / reimplantation (repairing tubes from bladder to kidneys)
+Ureteral reconstruction/reimplantation (repairing tubes from bladder to kidneys)

 This robotic urinary reconstructive procedure, which requires extremely delicate dissection and suturing technique, is performed when there is an obstruction of the ureter in the distal (bottom) portion where it meets the bladder.
-The surgeon cuts the ureter directly above the blockage and then reimplants the unobstructed portion of ureter into the bladder by creating a new opening in the bladder and suturing the end of the ureter to the opening.
+The surgeon cuts the ureter directly above the blockage and then reimplants the unobstructed portion of the ureter into the bladder by creating a new opening in the bladder and suturing the end of the ureter to the opening.

 Performing urinary reconstruction through a traditional open incision requires a large incision to access the ureter, which extends from the kidney (located behind the ribs) to the bladder (located under the pubic bone).
 Robotic surgery requires only four small, quarter-inch incisions to access the same area, resulting in minimal scarring.